GunioRobot/drupal-rpx/README.txt

 Installation
 ============

+1. Download the module, unzip the source, and put the resulting directory into the modules/ directory of your Drupal application.
-1. Enable the module in Drupal
+2. Enable the module in Drupal at Administer > Site Building > Modules > Other
-2. Provide your RPX API Key at Administer >> Site Configuration >> RPX Configuration
+3. Provide your RPX API Key at Administer > Site Configuration > RPX Configuration

 ...
-If you don't have an API Key, click the "Setup this site for RPX" link, and one will automatically be setup for you.
+If you don't have an API Key, click the "Setup this site for RPX" link, and one will installed for you.

 In order to enable Facebook, MySpace, and Windows Live accounts, you must register with the respective services.
 Links from the control panel are provided, with step-by-step setup